 But before you judge her too harshly for compromising her integrity and/or for allowing me to smoke, I should share that I did quit smoking of my own volition when I was 21.
 I had offered to support a friend who needed to quit smoking for health reasons.
 And, even though I had no real intention of quitting forever myself, I did keep my word to not take a puff while she was trying to extinguish the habit.
 When all was said and done, however, I was the only one of us who had successfully quit.
 As I reflect upon it all now, I don’t like to feel guilty about my choices, so I’m really glad I maintained my integrity in those moments … with both my Mom and my friend.

 Day 5: Family.
 My Mom was the youngest of seven children.
 I learned on Ancestry.com that my maternal grandmother, Anna Gunhilda Nasenius (Nezenius), gave birth to 8 children in 13 years.
 She was 41 when my Mom, “Muriel” Pauline Star Edlund, joined their family on April 13, 1925.
 My paternal grandfather, Nels Fridolf Edlund, was already 49 when my Mom arrived.
 My Mom’s eldest brother Hjalmar Fridolf “Douglas” was born on August 21, 1914.
 Then came another son, Thurs “Arthur” Alexander, who was born little more than 14 months later on November 12, 1915.
 My beloved Auntie … Ruth “Mildred” Armida arrived on September 23, 1917 and their brother, Werner Wilfred “Woodrow” was born on the exact same day and month as my Mom … only six years prior in 1919.
 Uncle Woodrow was followed by the birth of another daughter, Helen “Doris” Elvera was born on March 18, 1921.
 My Uncle “Paul” Warren David joined their family on July 25, 1923.
 My Mom never even told me that she had a little brother!
-Joseph “Immanual” was born on October 27, 1927 but unfortunately, he died a week later on November 3, 1927.
+Joseph “Immanual” was born on October 27, 1927 but unfortunately, he died eight days later on November 3, 1927.

 The legacy of loss in my Mom’s history looms large.
-My Uncle Douglas passed away suddenly in an accident when he was 32.
-My Aunt Doris died unexpectedly in her sleep when she was 49.
+My Uncle Douglas passed away suddenly in an airplane accident in 1947 when he was 32.
+My Aunt Doris died unexpectedly in her sleep in 1971 when she was 49.
 My Uncle Woodrow died a year after my Aunt Doris … he was only 53.
 My Uncle Art sustained a major brain injury in a car accident and was bed-ridden for most of his lifetime.
 My Aunt Mil compassionately cared for him in her home until he passed away in 1975 … just a month shy of 60.
 My Mom was the next to depart in 1989, at the age of 64 … followed by my Aunt Mil who passed away very unexpectedly nine months later on October 13, 1990.
 She was only 72.
 My Uncle Paul survived them all.
 He died in 2005 at the age of 82.

 Sadly, I don’t recall spending much time with my Mom’s family members.
 I do have some very fun memories of riding down the stairs in a laundry basket with my Uncle Paul one time when I was young.
 I was staying at my Aunt Mil’s … and we went out to the farm to visit.
-It was entirely exhuberent and really a very exceptional experience!!
+It was entirely exuberant and really a very exceptional experience!!
 Neither my Mom or my Dad would have dared to do something as playful as taking a wild ride in a plastic hamper.
 Unfortunately, our engagement with Uncle Paul’s lovely family was deeply fractured by a heartbreaking rift over my Grandmother’s Estate.
 My Mom had been named Executrix.
 It was tragic to witness the loss of connection that my Mom endured with her brother during the years of conflict.

 The precious and yet tenuous nature of family attachment has always underpinned my understanding of family.
 And yet, as an often lonely only child, I was always so envious of people who had brothers and sisters.
 I imagined it must be so incredible to be part of something bigger than yourself … to have people in your life that you didn’t have to explain things to because they already knew … because they were there from the beginning.